-Controlling which applications, websites, IP addresses and email addresses are used in an organization is a security access control best practice that helps prevent the use of anything that may introduce malicious code or other security threats.
+Managing which applications, websites, IP addresses and email addresses are in use in an organization is a security access control best practice that helps prevent the introduction of malicious code and other threats.

-Two methods of application control are application allowlisting and application blocklisting, each with its own benefits and challenges.
+Two methods of application control are application allowlisting and application blocklisting.
+Each has its own benefits and challenges.

 Note: See editor's note below for information on the terms allowlisting and blocklisting versus previously accepted use of whitelisting and blacklisting.

-Take a look at the two options to decide which is best for use in your organization.
+Take a look at the two options to decide if one or both might improve your organization's security posture.

 What is application allowlisting?

-Application allowlisting is a security control that only allows preapproved applications and processes to run and allows only pre-identified files to be accessed by those applications.
-Allowlists also confirm who and which devices can access a service or application.
-Entities not on the list are not given access.
+Application allowlisting is a security control that permits only preapproved applications and processes to run and allows those applications to access only pre-identified files.
+Allowlists also manage which users and devices have permission to access a given service or application.
+Entities not on the list do not get access.

 What is application blocklisting?

 Application blocklisting takes the opposite approach.
-In this security strategy, everything known to be malicious is not authorized to run on endpoints or servers in a network.
-A blocklist also confirms who and what devices are not allowed to access a service or application.
+This security strategy prevents anything known to be malicious from running on endpoints or servers in a network.
+A blocklist also bans specific devices from gaining access to a service or application.
 Entities not on the blocklist are allowed access.

 Benefits and challenges of application allowlisting

 Application allowlisting is more restrictive than blocklisting.
-An application can be used only if it is explicitly indexed on an allowlist, it cannot be used.
+An application can be used only if it is explicitly indexed on an allowlist, letting administrators minimize the attack surface.

 Application allowlisting has direct applicability in unique or special-purpose systems where devices are specific in what they do, such as ATMs or smart meters.
-Allowlisting permits only apps and processes relevant to the device's function to execute.
+In this case, allowlisting permits only apps and processes relevant to a device's function to execute.

 Application allowlisting is often implemented following NIST Special Publication 800-167, "Guide to Application Whitelisting."
 The guidance lists five major attributes used to allowlist applications.
 To maximize the benefits of allowlisting, NIST recommends using two or more of these attributes in conjunction with each other:

 - File path.
 This is the most general attribute that allows any application within a particular path (directory/folder) to be accessed.
 Under this attribute, any malicious files in an allowlisted file path would also be permitted.
 Used by itself, this is not a secure form of allowlisting.

 - File name.
-Any application with a particular naming convention would be allowlisted.
+Any application with a particular naming convention is allowlisted.
 Any executable could be infected or have its file contents replaced with malware with the same name, making this attribute insufficient by itself.

 - File size.
 An application's file size can be an allowlist attribute.
-While a malicious program replacing a legitimate program could still be the same size, it involves more effort on the attacker's part than the first two attributes.
+While an attacker could replace a legitimate program with a malicious program of the same size, doing so would involve significant effort.
 File size is generally used in combination with other attributes.

 - Digital signature.
 A digital signature provides a unique value for an application file that is signed by the publisher and can be verified by the recipient.
 This verification ensures no modifications were made in transit.
 Allowlists must be updated when the publisher or key is changed.